-Android – Recent Developments and Security Enhancements
+Android HAL – Recent Developments and Security Enhancements

-Overtime, we have been witnessing the evolution of Android framework, with new features, increased security levels and a more user centric design.
+Overtime, we have been witnessing the evolution of Android HAL and the Android framework, with new features, increased security levels and a more user centric design.
 From the time when HTC introduced the first Android phone in 2008, the operating system has evolved enormously making it the most sought-after operating system for smartphone, tablet and other smart devices.
 In May 2019, the number of active Android devices crossed 2.5 Billion and that speaks volume about the popularity and acceptance the Linux based open-source platform has received over a decade.
 Today, Android holds about 85% of the global mobile operating system market.

 Security, an Uncompromising Effort!

 Ever since the launch of Android, Google has been striving to improve the security of the OS on all fronts.
 Measurable progress has been visible in every new version of Android over the years.
 Google introduced Android Verified Boot 2.0 way back with KitKat (4.4), which prevents the device from booting, if the software gets tampered by a malware.
-In Oreo, this has been further enhanced by adding Rollback protection that prevents the device from booting in case a hacker downgrades the OS to overcome Android Verified Boot 2.0 feature and attempts an unauthorised access to the device.
+In Oreo, this has been further enhanced by adding Rollback protection that prevents the device from booting in case a hacker downgrades the OS to overcome Android Verified Boot 2.0 feature and attempts an unauthorized access to the device.

-Android 9.0 is further enabled with additional security and privacy features like encryption of Android backups, Biometric Authentication, Android Protected Confirmation, StrongBox and Privacy enhancements that restrict idle applications from accessing the device’s microphone, camera, or other sensors.
+Android 9.0 is further enabled with additional security and privacy features like encryption of Android backups, Bio-metric Authentication, Android Protected Confirmation, StrongBox and Privacy enhancements that restrict idle applications from accessing the device’s microphone, camera, or other sensors.

 Prior to Treble, the Android framework and vendor chip specific Android HAL /firmware were packaged into single Android system image.
 SoC vendors had to take the release made by Google and apply their vendor specific changes and release it to Device makers.
 Device makers had to move the device specific changes on to the Android code base released by the SoC vendor.
 This caused a delay in the Android HAL updates and Android releases in reaching the end users.

 With Project Treble, Android Oreo and higher versions bring updates faster to users.
 Project Treble is a re-engineered update framework that adds a new layer for vendor specific Android HAL /firmware, instead of Android framework and vendor specific codes merged into a single package.
 This layer of Treble sits between core Android OS and device manufacturer specific customization.
-As the two codebases – Android and vendor – are maintained separate, the new framework expedites and streamlines the process of Android upgrade.
-The vendor interface in the new architecture provides access to hardware-specific parts of Android, which aids device manufacturers to deliver Android upgrades by updating the Android OS framework, without altering the Android base codes.
+As the two code bases – Android and vendor – are maintained separate, the new framework expedites and streamlines the process of Android upgrade.
+The vendor interface in the new architecture provides access to hardware-specific parts of Android, which aids device manufacturers to deliver Android HAL upgrades by updating the Android OS framework, without altering the Android base codes.
 End user will not see any difference in the way Android updates, however he would get the upgrades faster than before.

 - Security-Enhanced Linux [SELinux]